scroll for more

-The top reason to form an LLC for an Uber or Lyft business is to gain access to the personal asset protection provided by this business structure.
+The main reason forming an LLC for Uber driver business activities is so appealing is personal liability protection, which is provided by the LLC structure.
 Whether you work as a full-time rideshare driver or you only occasionally work on these platforms, you need the limited liability protections that an LLC can provide.

 For example, let’s say you are sued by a passenger for endangering them by driving recklessly, or Lyft or Uber sues you for violating their terms of service.
-In either circumstance, if you operate your rideshare business as a sole proprietorship, your personal assets — like your house, car, personal bank accounts, etc. — would be at risk if you are sued.
+In either circumstance, if you operate your rideshare business as a sole proprietorship, your personal assets — like your house, car, or personal bank accounts — would be at risk if you are sued.
+You’d be personally liable.

 The LLC’s options for taxation are another major advantage, although not all of these options are typically applicable to rideshare businesses.
 Still, the LLC can save you a considerable amount of money compared to simply operating as an informal business entity.